fontsource/fontsource/api/worker/README.md

 ## Scheduled refreshes

 Metadata refreshes every three hours.
-Download stats are refreshed every Sunday at 00:15 UTC.
+Download stats are refreshed daily at 00:15 UTC.
 The stats schedule queues one job per active package; the Queue consumer does the slower provider requests in the background.

 To trigger the stats schedule locally: